Combining my study of film, novels, children’s literature and lyrical short stories, I’ve come up with a nine part story structure. This is universal.

 Box two shows that there must be conflict otherwise it’s not a story.

-Box three shows that the hero must constantly redouble efforts (and modify plans) in order to achieve the goal.
+Box three shows that the main character must constantly redouble efforts (and modify plans) in order to achieve the goal.

 The W-question Method

-Jason Katz advises storytellers to ask the story questions in the right order.
+Jason Katz of Pixar fame advises storytellers to ask the story questions in the right order.